 The data for these statistics is primarily provided through PJM's electronic Generation Availability Data System (eGADS) web interface, per the online help function within eGADS.
-A five year time period (2016-2020) is used for the calculation of these statistics.
-These statistics are compared, for consistency, to those calculated and shown in the NERC Brochure for units reporting events (2016-2020).
+A five year time period (20162017-20202021) is used for the calculation of these statistics.
+These statistics are compared, for consistency, to those calculated and shown in the NERC Brochure for units reporting events (20162017-20202021).
 The Generation Owners of the various individual units are required to review and provide changes.

 For each week of the year, except the winter peak week, the PRISM model uses the above statistics of each generating unit to develop a cumulative capacity outage probability table.
 For the winter peak week, to better account for the risk caused by the large volume of concurrent outages observed historically during this week, the cumulative capacity outage probability table is created using historical actual RTO-aggregate outage data.
-Winter peak week data from time period Delivery Year 2007/2008 to Delivery Year 2020/2021 (13 winter peak weeks) is used to calculate the cumulative capacity outage probability table for the winter peak week.
-In addition, outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2014/2015.
+Winter peak week data from time period Delivery Year 2007/2008 to Delivery Year 20202021/2021 2022 (13-14 winter peak weeks) is used to calculate the cumulative capacity outage probability table for the winter peak week.
+In addition, outage data from the winter peak week in Delivery Year 2013/2014 will be replaced with outage data from the winter peak week in Delivery Year 2014/2015.